-11.23.
-Hazardous Area Options
+11.25.
+Hazardous Area Options (TBD)

 In Class 1 Division 2 (C1D2) applications the Cranesmart system will wire identically to the basic wiring diagram - the only difference being that the panel has a pigtail with a C1D2 connector on the end.
-The connector will mate with the corresponding red C1D2 on a power cable or on the cable coming from the alarm hub.
+The connector will mate with the corresponding C1D2 on a power cable or the serial cable coming from the Alarm Hub.
 Use a set of tongue-in-groove pliers to fully tighten the connection, to ensure that the power cannot be accidentally loosened or disconnected by hand.